You're using a free limited version of DrugPatentWatch: Upgrade for Complete Access

 Gentamicin Sulfate In Sodium Chloride 0.9% In Plastic Container is a drug marketed by B Braun, Baxter Hlthcare, and Hospira. and is included in four NDAs.

 The generic ingredient in GENTAMICIN SULFATE IN SODIUM CHLORIDE 0.9% IN PLASTIC CONTAINER is gentamicin sulfate.
 There are fifteen drug master file entries for this compound.
-Twenty-four suppliers are listed for this compound.
+Twenty-two suppliers are listed for this compound.
 Additional details are available on the gentamicin sulfate profile page.

 DrugPatentWatch® Litigation and Generic Entry Outlook for Gentamicin Sulfate In Sodium Chloride 0.9% In Plastic Container